ARENA LAW FIRM

 General Rules:

-• If you have never refused to take a breath, blood or urine test and you have had a lot to drink, you should not submit to a breath or blood test.
+• If you have never refused to take a breath, blood or urine test and you have had a lot to drink, you should consider refusing to take a breath or blood test.
+However, keep in mind that this is a second degree misdemeanor crime under Florida Law.

 • In all circumstances if you have not had very much to drink, perhaps 2 beers, you should take the breath or blood test.
 It will prove you are under the legal limit.

-• If you have no chemical or controlled substances in your system, like cannabis, cocaine, anti-depressants, opiats, and the like, and you are asked to take a urine test, take the test.
+• If you have no chemical or controlled substances in your system, like cannabis, cocaine, anti-depressants, opiates, and the like, and you are asked to take a urine test, take the test.

 These are some general guidelines, but the answer to the question is not absolute and is almost never an easy consideration.